 This base layer is made of a super-fine Merino wool that keeps you comfortable for the duration of your winter hike without getting itchy.
 I despise itchy wool.
 Eek.

-The MERIWOOL Long-Sleeve Thermal Shirt is both quick-drying and breathable, which also helps make this base layer more odor-resistant.
+The MERIWOOL Long-Sleeve Thermal Shirt is both quick-drying and breathable, which also helps make this hiking base layer more odor-resistant.

-The fitted 32 DEGREES Cozy Heat Base Layer is just right for layering for a cold-weather hike, but comfy enough to sport on its own while lounging around at home.
+The fitted 32 DEGREES Cozy Heat Base Layer is just right for layering for a cold-weather hike, but comfy enough to sport on its own while lounging at home.

 This lightweight knit top is made from a blend of 90% polyester and 10% spandex, which allows for a soft and smooth feel against your body as you hike in the forest.